MystenLabs/sui/sui-execution/README.md

   from `latest` to preserve its existing behaviour, merge your feature into the new `latest`, and delete your feature.

 ## Making a Cut

-Cuts are always made from `latest`, with the process part automated by a script: `./scripts/execution_layer.py`.
+Cuts are always made from `latest`, with the process automated by a
+script: `./scripts/execution_layer.py`.
 To copy the relevant crates for a new cut, call:

 ``` shell